cskaz/karyl/README.md

     - Blog: [dev:mordiford](https://dev.maud.io)

 ## In my environment
-Now,lineage-15.1 builds are not working properly in my environment using aletheia(madoka).(Only?I DONT KNOW WHY IT ISNT WORKING).
+Now,lineage-15.1 builds are not working properly in my environment using aletheia(madoka).(Only?I DON’T KNOW WHY IT ISN’T WORKING).

+## Bugs?
+In lineageos,Zip renaming not working...Probably something wrong?